SY Quest incident: Incident

 According to American reports, the SY Quest was captured on 18 February 2011 at 13.23 UTC by nineteen pirates in a mothership, 190 to 240 miles off the coast of Oman around 18°00′N 61°02′E in the Indian Ocean.
 Pirates then tried sailing the SY Quest towards Puntland.
-Sometime thereafter the Enterprise, the guided missile cruiser USS Leyte Gulf and the guided missile destroyers USS Sterett and USS Bulkeley were sent to the area; they arrived several days later on or about 21 February.
-Captain Dee Mewbourne, of the Enterprise, opened negotiations with the pirates, at which time two Somalis went aboard the Sterett.
+Sometime thereafter USS Enterprise, the guided missile cruiser USS Leyte Gulf and the guided missile destroyers USS Sterett and USS Bulkeley were sent to the area; they arrived several days later on or about 21 February.
+Captain Dee Mewbourne, of the Enterprise, and Navigator Christopher Saindon opened negotiations with the pirates, at which time two Somalis went aboard the Sterett.
 As negotiations continued the following morning, 22 February, a pirate aboard the SY Quest fired a rocket-propelled grenade at the Sterett from 600 yards away but it missed.
 Almost immediately afterward, gunfire was heard aboard the yacht, so a boarding party was sent in on a raft and they boarded the SY Quest.
 In a brief skirmish that followed, two pirates were killed, one by rifle fire and the other by a combat knife.
 Thirteen pirates surrendered and were taken into custody.

 Navy officials said all four hostages were shot by their captors: Phyllis Macay and Robert Riggle, of Seattle, Washington, and the SY Quest's owners, Jean and Scott Adam of Marina del Rey, California.

 The bodies of two other pirates were also found aboard the SY Quest though United States Navy officials had no explanation for their deaths.
 A few days later, Vice Admiral Mark I. Fox, said the Americans had no intention of attacking but were obligated after hearing small-arms fire.

 The pirate leader Mohamud, in Somalia, claimed that the hostages were killed because the American warships started to attack and he told Reuters that "we ordered our comrades to kill the four Americans before they got killed."
 The leader Farah, in Bayla, Puntland, told Reuters, "I lost the money I invested and my comrades.
 No forgiveness for the Americans.
 Revenge.
 Our business will go on".
 He said he had spent $110,000 on food, weapons, and salaries for the hijacking.

 Thirteen of the pirates were found to be Somalis and the other a Yemeni; they were sent to Norfolk, Virginia to face charges of piracy and kidnapping.